KnowledgeAI/KnowledgeAI.github.io/_pages/call.md

 # instructions

 Submissions should be in the form of a 7-page papers (+2-page references) for proceeding articles or a 2-page abstract for posters/demonstrations, and should be formatted according to the conference’s guidelines (https://www.ijcai.org/authors_kit).
-Accepted papers will be presented at the workshop and included in the workshop proceedings published by Springer Nature (tentative).
+Accepted papers will be presented at the workshop and included in a workshop proceedings published by Springer Nature (tentative).

 All accepted papers and extended abstracts will be presented as posters.
 The program committee will select a few papers for oral presentation.
 There will be a poster session during the scheduled coffee breaks to facilitate and spark discussions amongst attendees.